cooklang/spec/proposals/0016-shopping-list-format.md

 This proposal defines a plain-text format for shopping lists that can represent recipe references with multipliers, free-hand ingredients with quantities, and hierarchical nesting.
+It also defines a companion check file for tracking which ingredients have been acquired.
 The format is designed to be human-readable and editable while supporting round-trip parsing and serialization.

 ## Motivation